BD2KGenomics/dcc-ops/README.md

 Make sure you have:

 * your AWS key/secret key
-* you know what region your running in e.g. `us-west-2`
+* you know what region you're running in e.g. `us-west-2`

 ### Starting an AWS VM